All Episodes

 Everybody knows that.

-Say you did manage to melt it.
+So so say you did, say you did manage to melt it.

-It's guess what?
+It's guess what.

-It's gonna refreeze again.
+It's going to refreeze again.

 You would have to do that every year to melt it all.